Simply007/kontent-java-monorepo/kontent-delivery-generators/README.md

 [![Stack Overflow](https://img.shields.io/badge/Stack%20Overflow-ASK%20NOW-FE7A16.svg?logo=stackoverflow&logoColor=white)](https://stackoverflow.com/tags/kentico-kontent)

-This utility generates strongly-typed models based on Content Types in a Kentico Kontent project.
+This tool generates strongly-typed models based on Content Types in a Kentico Kontent project.
 The models are supposed to be used together with the [Kentico Kontent Delivery SDK for Java](../kontent-delivery/README.md).
 Please read the [documentation](</wiki/Working-with-Strongly-Typed-Models-(aka-Code-First-Approach)#customizing-the-strong-type-binding-logic>) to see all benefits of this approach.

 ## Get started